-After months during which funds have been frozen for some of the Department of Housing and Urban Development’s (HUD) Green and Resilient Retrofit Program (GRRP) awards, a federal judge on August 11 ordered the government to explain itself within 48 hours.
+After months during which funds have been frozen for some of the Department of Housing and Urban Development’s (HUD) Green and Resilient Retrofit Program (GRRP) awards, a federal judge on August 11 ordered the government to explain itself by the middle of the week.

 In the past two years, around 50 LeadingAge members were awarded funds under the GRRP to upgrade buildings serving older adults to be more climate-resilient and energy-efficient.
 The new administration took steps to cancel the awards in January, but was quickly halted by a federal injunction associated with a broader court case to release funds awarded through the Inflation Reduction Act (IRA), including the GRRP.